Siemens-Healthineers/nunit/src/NUnitFramework/tests/ExecutionHooks/ExecutiveSummary.md

 Extensions apply hooks to the context so they are available during execution.

 - **Command wrapper approach**:
-Test execution is wrapped by a delegating TestCommand that invokes registered hooks and then delegates to the inner command.
+Test **method** execution is wrapped by a delegating TestCommand that invokes registered hooks and then delegates to the inner command.

 - **Hook ordering**:
-   - Before-hooks are invoked in registration order from assembly -> class -> method.
+   - Before-hooks are invoked in registration order of the handlers.
-   - After-hooks are invoked in the reverse order relative to before-hooks (method -> class -> assembly), giving teardown-like semantics.
+   - After-hooks are invoked in the **reverse** order of registration of the handlers.
-   - Tests exercise combinations with ITestAction.
+   - The original execution order of test relevant methods is preserved.
+   In addition, the hooks are tightly coupled to the methods which they are associated with and are executed immediately before and after the corresponding methods.

 - **Hook scoping**:
-ExecutionHooks are attached to TestExecutionContext and created lazily.
-When contexts are nested the hook collections are cloned
-(or shared) to avoid leakage across tests.
+ExecutionHooks are attached to `TestExecutionContext` and created lazily.
+When test objects are nested the hook collections are cloned along with the context to avoid leakage across tests.

 - **Exception behavior**:
 If a hook throws, the exception is propagated and fails the test.
 Tests verify propagation and that inner test execution semantics remain predictable.

 - **Thread-safety**:
-Handler collections are protected and invoked via safe snapshots to allow concurrent registration/iteration and invocation without races.
+In order to safe guard parallel test executions, Hook extension is designed to be thread-safe.

 - **Performance**:
 Minimal runtime cost when unused.
 The code avoids creating hook structures when not needed so no performance penalty for users not using hooks.